joey/Batyr/Readme.md

 	}

-The only requirement is that you build a single-argument constructor that takes an Iterable<V extends Writable>.
+The only requirement is that you build a single-argument constructor that takes an Iterable&lt;V extends Writable&gt;.
 Alternatively, you can use a plain Iterable in your reduce method and simply set the map output value class in your configureManually()
 method: